BananaAcid/imapbox/README.md

 ### Note

 The docker container defaults `local_folder` internally to `/var/imapbox` to backup emails, if run within docker.

 There is no need to specify `local_folder` within the config or as shell argument.

+wkhtmltopdf is installed to `/usr/bin/wkhtmltopdf` in the Docker container.

+The docker container will exit after execution, unless `server` is specified.

 ### Clean up, remove last generated container: